corps/nix-build-for-each/README.md

 ## Usage

 ```
-nix-build -A release | nix-build-for-each 'nix store --to s3://my-bucket'
+nix-build -A release 2>&1 | nix-build-for-each 'nix copy --to s3://my-bucket'

+# OR

+nix-build -A release 2>&1 | tee buildoutput
+cat buildoutput | nix-build-for-each 'nix copy --to s3://my-bucket'
 ```